Florencea/vite-electron-dns/README.md

 # Vite Dreaming Next Sparkling

-- This is a DNS and DoH tool created by Electron Forge and Vite, antd, TailwindCSS
+- This is a DoH tool created by Electron Forge and Vite, antd, TailwindCSS
-- The tool could test specific domain name resolved by multiple DNS Server, also by DNS over HTTPS
+- The tool could test specific domain name resolved by multiple DNS Server

 ## Commands